Algorithmic Pirogov-Sinai theory: Introduction

 \begin{defn} A \emph{fully polynomial time approximation scheme (FPTAS)} for approximating the evaluation of a polynomial $p(z)$ with nonnegative coefficients at $z >0$ is an algorithm that for any $\eps>0$ produces an $\eps$-relative approximation to $p(z)$ and runs in time bounded by a polynomial in $\deg(p)$ and $1/\eps$. \end{defn}

-We use the total variation distance to measure the quality of an approximate sample. \begin{defn} An \emph{$\eps$-approximate sample} from a probability measure $\mu$ on $\Omega$ is a configuration drawn according to $\hat \mu$ with
+We use the total variation distance to measure the quality of an approximate sample. \begin{defn} An \emph{$\eps$-approximate sample} from a probability measure $\mu$ is a configuration drawn according to a probability measure $\hat \mu$ with